foylin/test/README.md

 Below is the template of the board's `README.md`.

-### Firefly-Board Manual
+### Firefly-RK3399 Manual

-This is the manual of the Firefly-Board board.
+This is the manual of the Firefly-RK3399 board.

 The manual can be built by: